m-expunged/guacamole-sharp/README.md

 }
 ```

-As you can see, the request requires two things:
+The request requires two things:

 - The token encryption password as query parameter
 - A connection object inside the request body